duleorlovic/blog/_posts/2016-04-27-scalable-css.markdown

 # SCSS Sass

 * you can set default value of variable `$my-var: 123 !default;`.
 This has no effect if variable is already defined.
+Note that you can not override variable, so in order to change value, you need to have `$my-var: 111` before this `!default` line.
 * you can select `this` using `&`

   ~~~